giovsaraceno/QuadratiK-package/CONTRIBUTING.md

 ### Ask a question

 Using `QuadratiK` and got stuck?
-Browse the [documentation](https://github.com/giovsaraceno/QuadratiK-package) to see if you can find a solution.
-Post your questions and requests as an [issue on GitHub](https://github.com/giovsaraceno/QuadratiK-package/issues/new).
+Browse the [documentation](https://github.com/ropensci/QuadratiK) to see if you can find a solution.
+Post your questions and requests as an [issue on GitHub](https://github.com/ropensci/QuadratiK/issues/new).
 We'll try to do our best to address it, as questions often lead to better documentation or the discovery of bugs.

 Want to ask a question in private?
-Contact the package maintainer by [gsaracen\@buffalo.edu](mailto:gsaracen@buffalo.edu).
+Contact the package maintainer by [giovanni.saraceno\@unipd.it](mailto:giovanni.saraceno@unipd.it).

 ### Propose an idea 💡

 Have an idea for a new `QuadratiK` feature?
-Take a look at the [documentation](https://github.com/giovsaraceno/QuadratiK-package) and [issue list](https://github.com/giovsaraceno/QuadratiK-package/issues) to see if it isn't included or suggested yet.
-If not, suggest your idea as an [issue on GitHub](https://github.com/giovsaraceno/QuadratiK-package/issues/new).
+Take a look at the [documentation](https://github.com/ropensci/QuadratiK) and [issue list](https://github.com/ropensci/QuadratiK/issues) to see if it isn't included or suggested yet.
+If not, suggest your idea as an [issue on GitHub](https://github.com/ropensci/QuadratiK/issues/new).
 Please

 -   Explain in detail how it would work.
 -   Keep the scope as narrow as possible.